Volvo S60 saloon - Engines, drive & performance

 S60 is quick and secure but can't beat rivals for driving pleasure

-The Volvo S60 T8 Twin Engine versions offer, on paper, more than just a rivalry with plug-in hybrid versions of the Mercedes C-Class and BMW 3 Series saloon when it comes to performance; in terms of sheer acceleration, the T8 is up there with the most powerful models in each range.
+The Volvo S60 Recharge T8 version offers, on paper, more than just a rivalry with plug-in hybrid versions of the Mercedes C-Class and BMW 3 Series saloon when it comes to performance; in terms of sheer acceleration, the T8 is up there with the most powerful models in each range.

 The rear-wheel BMW 3 Series is broadly regarded as the enthusiasts' choice in its class, thanks to its sharp, responsive feel.
-By contrast, the S60 T5 and plug-in hybrids are nominally front-wheel-drive (like an Audi A4), with the electric motor providing additional power to the rear wheels when necessary in the hybrids.
+By contrast, the S60 B5 petrol and plug-in hybrid are nominally front-wheel-drive (like an Audi A4), with the electric motor providing additional power to the rear wheels when necessary in the hybrids.
 However, the rear wheels never receive as much power as those at the front.

-When we drove a North American-spec S60 T8 Twin Engine, we found that its setup doesn’t achieve quite the same sense of balance and poise as the BMW – or to a lesser extent, the Mercedes C Class.
+When we drove the S60 Recharge T8, we found that its setup doesn’t achieve quite the same sense of balance and poise as the BMW – or to a lesser extent, the Mercedes C-Class.
 The steering is accurate and confidence-inspiring, and the suspension does a good job of keeping the car flat, but push it hard enough and the S60 is prone to understeer.

 Lifting off the accelerator allows the car to regain its composure, and doing this doesn’t cause oversteer in corners like it might in a rear-wheel drive car.
 That's partially thanks to the impressive amount of grip the S60's big tyres have to offer and partly thanks to the traction provided by the electric motor on the rear axle.

-For those who want the sportiest S60 plug-in hybrid possible, there's a Polestar Engineered version.
-Not only does it have an extra 14bhp but it has an even stiffer ride thanks to dampers from Swedish performance experts Ohlins, of motorsport fame.
+For those who want the sportiest S60 possible, Volvo used to offer a Polestar Engineered version of the plug-in hybrid.
+It has an even stiffer ride thanks to dampers from Swedish performance experts Ohlins, of motorsport fame.
 There's more stopping power, too, thanks to Brembo brakes.

-Changes for the Polestar version don't quite gel with the Twin Engine setup like you might hope – it's incredibly fast (0-62mph takes just 4.2 seconds), but the engine doesn't sound particularly good or have the exciting character of the BMW or Mercedes.
-The suspension is also too stiff in its factory setup, and while you can adjust it manually, doing so requires lifting the bonnet to access the front dampers and jacking the car up to turn the dial on the rears.
+Changes for the Polestar version don't quite gel with the Recharge setup like you might hope – it's incredibly fast (0-62mph takes just 4.2 seconds), but the engine doesn't sound particularly good or have the exciting character of the BMW or Mercedes.
+The suspension is also too stiff in its factory setup, and while you can adjust it manually, doing so requires lifting the bonnet to access the front dampers and jacking the car up to turn the dial on the rears - something we doubt many owners will do.

 Volvo S60 petrol engine